ConcreteLlama/digital-foundry-downloader/README.md

 - Ability to automatically generate subtitles for videos using Deepgram (experimental).
 - Has a web UI (WIP) to see available content, monitor downloads and configure

+# DF Session ID

+I haven't implemented Patreon login, so you'll have to use your browser, login to digitalfoundry.net then use your browser's dev tools to grab your sessionid cookie.
+This used to expire every 2 weeks but now seems to persist indefinitely as long as you don't log in anywhere else.

+To get this in Chrome, for example: ... > More Tools > Developer Tools > Application > Cookies > https://www.digitalfoundry.net > sessionid

+Note: It's the sessionid cookie not the session_id one.
+From what I've seem the sessionid cookie is always lowercase alphanumeric, no special chars.

+It seems like if you login on another browser, it'll log the downloader out, but if you log back in on the original browser from which you got the session id cookie, it'll log you back in.

 # Limitations

 - Can't login using Patreon credentials - you have to go to the DF website in your browser and get the sessionid cookie - however this does seem to last indefinitely unless you log in from somewhere else.